jhackGC/tech-docs-2/index.md

 ## 📖 How to Use This Documentation

-This documentation is organized into three main sections:
+This documentation is organized into four main sections:

+- **Artificial Intelligence**: Structured learning path from AI fundamentals to production deployment
+- **Web Development**: Complete curriculum from HTML/CSS basics to full-stack applications
-- **Software Engineering**: Focuses on coding practices, methodologies, and design patterns
+- **Software Engineering**: Coding practices, methodologies, and design patterns
-- **System Design**: Covers architecture principles, system design patterns, and platform-specific best practices
+- **System Design**: Architecture principles, system design patterns, and platform-specific best practices
-- **Artificial Intelligence**: Modern AI technologies, generative AI, and intelligent application development

 Each section contains both theoretical concepts and practical examples to help you understand and apply the knowledge in real-world scenarios.